GeoMOER/moer-mpg-data-analysis/docs/index.md

 # Preparation and prerequisites

 The course assumes basic knowledge and skills in R and geo-information science.

-Additional resources for learning basic R skills can be found [here](https://geomoer.github.io//moer-base-r/){:target="_blank"}, which are highly recommended.
+This course uses additionally provided material for teaching basic R skills, which can be found [here](https://geomoer.github.io/moer-base-r/){:target="_blank"}.
+{: .notice--success}

 # Instructor
 {% include author-profile.html %}